A BILBAO FAMILY HOLIDAY

 - Visit both in the daytime and in the evening for the different perspectives – it’s amazing all lit up.
 (That’s partly why we loved staying at the Bilbao family hotel Inside Bilbao Apartments as it was a great location for just nipping out on an evening)

 - For the best photo’s make your way onto the Salbeko Zubia bridge.

-During the day the Torre Iberdrola can be seen from most intersections to give you your bearings, and if you’re heading in that direction to take a closer look then you must visit the lovely park, Doña Casilda de Iturriza, just behind the Museum Of Fine Art (which is free on Wednesdays).
-This was our favourite park in Bilbao with all the right distractions for kids – a duck pond, pergolas and fountains: the perfect place to enjoy the Basque sunshine.
-It’s also very convenient for a riverside walk too, following the peninsula back around to the Guggenheim.
+During the day the tall blue glass building, Torre Iberdrola, can be seen from most intersections to give you your bearings.
+And, if you’re heading in that direction to take a closer look then you must visit the lovely park, Doña Casilda de Iturriza, just behind the Museum Of Fine Art (which is free on Wednesdays).
+This was our favourite park in Bilbao with all the right distractions for kids – a duck pond, pergolas and fountains: the perfect place to enjoy the Basque sunshine as a family.
+It’s also very convenient to visit the train station to see the huge stained glass clock at the entrance.